anyLogistix

 Show settings Changes visibility of the selected experiment's settings.

-Show outputs Collapses/Expands the list of received outputs.
+Show results Collapses / Expands the list of received results.

-If the Outputs section is not open, click in the experiments controls.
+If the Results section is not open, click in the experiments controls.

-Here you can find the list of experiment outputs per experiment run.
+Here you can find the list of experiment results per experiment run.

 Element Name Description

-Output name Statistics/Result Output name.
+Result name Statistics / Result Result name.
 You can define a custom name if required.

-Show settings Shows experiment settings that were used for this output.
+Show settings Shows experiment settings that were used for this result.

-Result options (Enabled by default, available in the Network Optimization results only) shows the Result Options table with the result's best solution(s).
+Iterations (Enabled by default, available in the result items of the Network Optimization, Variation, and Comparison experiments) shows the Iterations panel with the result's best solution(s).

 To observe results